LucaFumis/hello-world/README.md

 hello-world
 ===========

-This is a test repository
+This is a test repository.
+This README file has now been updated.